7: Confidence Intervals

 How close is your sample mean to the real population mean?

 This is where confidence intervals come in.
-Instead of giving a single number as an estimate, a confidence interval gives a range one that likely contains the true population value.
+Instead of giving a single number as an estimate, a confidence interval gives a range that likely contains the true population value.
 It’s one of the most important ideas in modern statistics, because it helps us make informed guesses while acknowledging uncertainty.

 Key idea: A confidence interval is built around your sample statistic.